 Synoptic assessment enables students to show their ability to combine their skills, knowledge and understanding with breadth and depth of the subject.
 Not making synoptic links in your answers can limit the number of marks you are able to achieve.
-It can be difficult to know when and how to use synoptic links in your answers, so this article aims to make things clearer.
+It can be difficult to know when and how to use synoptic links in your answers, so this article is a comprehensive guide that aims to make things clearer.

 Synoptic Links in AQA A Level Politics